wenceslao01/startup/README.md

 1. Create a basic index.html file.
 Use correct doctype, and tags.
 Add jQuery's latest version.

 2. Add a stylesheet to the index.html.
-Use the stylesheet to center the text to all <section> elements of the page.
+Use the stylesheet to center the text to all &lt;section&gt; elements of the page.

-3. Add a hidden <section> with the following text inside: "Hello world".
+3. Add a hidden &lt;section&gt; with the following text inside: "Hello world".

-4. Add a button below the <section> to your index.html.
+4. Add a button below the &lt;section&gt; to your index.html.

 5. When the page has finished loading the section must fade in.

-6. Add a textbox with the class "alias", and put the cursor inside it right after the <section> fades in.
+6. Add a textbox with the class "alias", and put the cursor inside it right after the &lt;section&gt; fades in.

 7. Attach an event to the created button which calls a function that gets a response from [http://bootcamp.aws.af.cm/welcome/tunombre](http://bootcamp.aws.af.cm/welcome/tunombre)

-8. Write the response to the <section> element.
+8. Write the response to the &lt;section&gt; element.

-9. Show <section> content in red when a server error occurs.
+9. Show &lt;section&gt; content in red when a server error occurs.

 10. Take some free air and then create a function to highlight your name in the server response content.
 Call it right after setting the response inside the div.

 11. AJAX: do a GET request to the local server [http://localhost:3000/search](http://localhost:3000/search) with parameter data "q=html5" to get the response.
 First log the service response in Chrome's console to analyze data, then display tweets inside another section in the right side of the screen.
-The <article> element must be used to contain the Tweets.
+The &lt;article&gt; element must be used to contain the Tweets.
 For each tweet show: from_user, text, created_at, profile_image_url.

-12. Add a transparent background covering the whole screen behind the tweets <section> so the background gets dimmed.
+12. Add a transparent background covering the whole screen behind the tweets &lt;section&gt; so the background gets dimmed.

 13. Validate your page using W3C validator: [https://addons.mozilla.org/en-US/firefox/addon/web-developer/](https://addons.mozilla.org/en-US/firefox/addon/web-developer/)